-During the period under review it was noted that the nature of items classified as other payables in the note for payables from exchange transactions is the same as the nature of items classified as operating expense accrual.
-A reclassification adjustment was made and the comparative statements for 2017/18 financial year have been restated.
+During the period under review it was noted that office equipment was incorrectly classified as part of motor vehicles during the 2018/19 financial year.
+A reclassification adjustment was made and the comparative statements for 2018/19 financial year have been restated.
 The effect of the restatement is summarised below: